jjgrunwald/3D-Pong/README.md

 # 3D-Pong
 by J.J.
 Grunwald

-Developed an innovative 3D Pong game for my final project in Programming Fundamentals II, demonstrating advanced skills in C# and 3D graphic programming.
+An innovative 3D Pong game I created for my final project in Programming Fundamentals II, demonstrating advanced skills in C# and 3D graphic programming.
 Initially inspired by isometric graphics, I envisioned a pong game with a pseudo-3D appearance.
 Encouraged by my instructor, I expanded the project's scope to create a fully immersive 3D experience, moving beyond mere isometric illusions.

 Key Features: